Comphus/five_tasks/Bash/Task2/README.md

 Bash script that executes code similar to the second python task.

-Makes an API call to https://www.alphavantage.co Returns the last three months of the monthly time series for Microsoft
+Makes an API call to https://www.alphavantage.co <br>
+Returns the last three months of the monthly time series for Microsoft